denys-yu/reproducible-agentic-rag/README.md

 # Reproducible-by-Design Agentic RAG

-Research artifact for an ICSFTI 2026 paper on **reproducibility of enum-constrained structured outputs in agentic RAG**.
+Research artifact for a paper on **reproducibility of enum-constrained structured outputs in agentic RAG**.
 It measures whether forcing every LLM step to return a Pydantic model with `Enum` fields (the `enum` arm) yields higher **inter-run agreement** than free-form text (the `free` arm) in an agentic retrieval-augmented pipeline over the HotpotQA distractor dev set — while